BrianHicks/montage/README.md

 # Montage

 You know montages, right?
 Sylvester Stalone punching meat and running up stairs?
 That kinda thing.
 Where you make progress *snap* like that.
-The real world doesn't work like that, which sucks, so I Frankensteined this custom software together to keep me on track with whimsy and verve (me or the software?
-You'll never know!)
+The real world doesn't work like that, which sucks, so I Frankensteined some custom software together to keep me on track.

 It does some cool stuff:

 - It makes me call my shots.
 What am I doing?
 Until when?
 - It annoys me when I'm not doing the thing I said I was gonna do
-- It makes a killer pour-over
+- It lets me hook into those things to write down what I did for the day

-Some of those things are lies.
+(Some of these things are not fully implemented yet.)

 To use it:

-1. Be me
+1. Be me, or at least be named Brian, or at least be OK with being called Brian by a computer.
-2. Or don't, but use OmniFocus for tasks and Obsidian (or other Markdowny thing) for notes
+2. Use macOS, OmniFocus for tasks, and Obsidian (or other Markdowny thing) for notes.

-## This header marks the start of the usage instructions
+## How to use!

-Before you start, run `montage vex` in some terminal or background job and leave it running.
-That's the bit that annoys you when there's nothing going on.
+Before you start, run `montage serve` in some terminal or background job and leave it running.
+That's the part that manages all the state.

+Then start a task!
 If you just wanna use the command line you can run `montage start "some thing you wanna do" --duration 25`.
 The number there is how long you're gonna be doing the thing.
-Otherwise, point OmniFocus at the script in this directory, then click the button it provides in the UI to start a thing.

-You can also run `montage break --duration 5` (minutes again there) to get the noisemaker off your back for a while.
+You can also run `montage break --duration 5` (minutes again there) to take a break.

+The rest is integrations.

+### Vex

+`montage vex` will keep track of what you're doing and start saying things every two seconds (by default) when the time you gave expires.
+Just keep it running in some terminal.

+### Xbar

-You can also run `montage xbar` to get a status bar that you can use to control the program in [xbar](https://xbarapp.com/)
+You can run `montage xbar` to get a status bar appropriate for controlling tasks in [xbar](https://xbarapp.com/)

+### OmniFocus

+There's a (VERY VERY WORK IN PROGRESS) OmniFocus plugin here.
+Point OmniFocus at it and click buttons to start tasks and breaks.

-### Scripts
+### Watch

-Montage can automatically execute some scripts in a directory.
-They have to be named in a specific way:

-- `on-start` is run when you start doing something
-- `on-break` is run when you start a break
-- `on-stop` is run when a break or session stops
+`montage watch` will give a debug view of whatever tasks you want.
+You can't use it for much more than debugging right now, and it'll probably be removed.

 ## License